Maelstrom8/Malignance/README.md

 ### Thanks/Credits

 - Everfall for influencing this list.
+- Both those currently in the Waking Dreams community and those that used to be.
-- The DD:DA modding community.
+- The DD:DA modding community - you guys are insane.
 - Halgari - for making Wabbajack.
 Wouldn't have been possible otherwise.
 - You, made you look.